 About the 9 Arts of Spiritual Conversations

-The 9 “arts” are simply observable practices in the life of Jesus that make spiritual conversations flow easily with spiritual seekers.
-When Christians imitate Jesus and grow stronger in these skills, evangelism and discipleship are the natural outcomes.
+The 9 “arts” are observable practices in the life of Jesus that make spiritual conversations flow easily.
+When Christians grow stronger in these skills, evangelism and discipleship are the natural outcomes.

 The 9 Arts of Spiritual Conversations

 Being aware of those around you and paying close attention to what God might be doing in their lives.

 Asking God to work in the lives of people you meet and to show you what he wants you to do to bless them.

 Demonstrating genuine care, interest, and empathy as you interact with others without editorializing or offering unsolicited opinions.